-It is the philosophy of the Illinois Media School to provide ambitious students with the knowledge necessary to help them pursue a career in broadcasting.
+It is the philosophy of the Ohio Media School and the Miami Media School to provide ambitious students with the knowledge necessary to help them pursue a career in broadcasting.
 The School provides the information and hands-on training that radio and TV stations look for.
 It is proud that it has trained graduates for successful careers in radio and television.
-The Illinois Media School has complete classroom and studio facilities, and provides the hands-on training that can open the door to an exciting career in broadcasting.
+The Ohio Media School and the Miami Media School have complete classroom and studio facilities, and provides the hands-on training that can open the door to an exciting career in broadcasting.